-The BSc in Environmental Science requires additional supporting
+The BSc in Environmental Science requires additional supporting courses:

+- ★6 Chemistry.

+- ★3 Mathematics (excluding AUMAT 107).

-Note: Students interested in pursuing graduate studies in a natural or physical
+- Note: Students interested in pursuing graduate studies in a natural or physical science program are advised to take ★6 AUPHY.

-1. Students considering graduate studies should take a directed reading, strongly advised to take one of AUBIO 395 and AUBIO 397; or AUPED 112, quality, water quality, and land management is encouraged to take additional credits from AUCHE 220, AUCHE 230, AUCHE 232, AUCHE 250, AUCHE 252, and AUCHE 330.
-A student interested in air quality should also take AUGEO
+- Students considering graduate studies should take a directed reading, directed studies, or directed project in the field. - A student in the BA Environmental Studies (Outdoor Education stream) is strongly advised to take one of AUBIO 395 and AUBIO 397; or AUPED 112, AUPED 215 and AUPED 216. - A student interested in a career in environmental health and safety, air quality, water quality, and land management is encouraged to take additional credits from AUCHE 220, AUCHE 230, AUCHE 232, AUCHE 250, AUCHE 252, and AUCHE 330.
+A student interested in air quality should also take AUGEO 231.
+A student interested in land management should also take AUGEO